UnlockAgency/flutter-cli/README.md

 ### Upgrading
 When running `flttr upgrade`, the latest version will be available for everyone.
 The command will automatically fetch the `*.gem` file you've uploaded with the release tag.

-## Troubleshooting

-When building for an iPhone, Flutter stores the signing certificate into memory.
-If you then want to run a different app on a physical device, Flutter always uses the same certificate.

-To clear it before running on a device, run `flutter config --clear-ios-signing-cert`.